3 Business Models when Charging for Training

-At Skilljar, about one-third of our customers choose to charge their customers for training.
-In this blog post, we walk through the 3 most common business training models for revenue-generating customer models of training:
+At Skilljar, about one-third of our customers choose to charge customers for training.
+In this blog post, we walk through the 3 most common business models for revenue-generating customer training organizations - a-la-carte, subscription, and bundled.

-In this model, customers pay for training on a per-class basis.
-For example, a two-hour administrator training class might cost $300 per attendee.
+In this model, customers pay for training on an a-la-carte, or per-class, basis.
+For example, a 2 hour administrator training might cost $300 per attendee.

-This is the most common pricing model, particularly for organizations that are relatively new to offering customer training.
-Characteristics of organizations that use à la carte training courses include:
+This is probably the most common pricing model, especially for organizations that are relatively new to offering customer training.
+Characteristics of these organizations and training courses often include:

 • The product can theoretically be implemented and used without requiring training - thus, training is considered an optional expense for customers.